Best Hostels for Digital Nomads in Istanbul: Asian & European Side

 Archeo Café & Hostel

-Furthermore, I thought the dorm rooms were quite nice, much nicer than other hostels I that I stayed in throughout Istanbul.
+Furthermore, I thought the dorm rooms were quite nice, much nicer than other hostels I stayed in throughout Istanbul.
 In fact, I think it might have been the nicest out of all of them, and I didn’t mind spending some time in my bunk bed working.
 Cause sometimes, you just need a comfy bed to lie on while working.

 The neighborhood: Beyoğlu